smartzhangle/6301project/README.md

 ### Ethical considerations

-* **Describe potential negative impacts of using your model:**

-  * **Math or software problems**

-Accuracy.
-The accuracy of our training model is aroud 70%, there is still almost 40% error.
+* **Math or software negative impacts**: The accuracy of our training model is aroud 70%, there is still almost 30% error.
 In this case, we may lend money to someone who is not able to pay back.

-Lack of data.
-In our model, we do not have enough data.
+In our model, we also do not have enough training data.
 So, the result we generate will be more random.

-   * **Real-world risks: who, what, when or how**

-Bias.There is no way to take bias into account when employing a model; the findings are just a metric.
-A model will inevitably have bias, which could cause it to ignore any important connections between the data inputs and the predictions.
-The model depends heavily on the status of the immediate payment; depending on the individual's past payment behavior, this could have a negative effect.

-* **Describe potential uncertainties relating to the impacts of using your model:**

-   * **Math or software problems**

-Availbility of test data.
-We are training the test data today, but we are not sure the test data will be available in the future.

-   * **Real-world risks: who, what, when or how?**
+* **Real-world negative impacts**: A model will inevitably have bias, which could cause it to harm some customers.

+* **Math or software uncertainties**: We just don't know how a model will perform in the future and it needs to be monitored.

-Security & Privacy.
-Computers, data, & ML can all be abused to do harm, or be attacked by bad actors.
+* **Real-world uncertainties**: Computers, data, & ML can all be abused to do harm, or be attacked by bad actors.
 Some hackers may hack into the model and change some personal information to increase his/her eligibility of credit line increase.
 For example, by using Backdoors exploited with watermarked data, hackers can easily get the results they want.
+We did not test the model for security.

-* **Describe any unexpected or results**

-Missing Data: There is no missing data in our training set, but in the real world, it is highly possible that we will encounter missing data.
+* **Describe any unexpected or results** There is no missing data in our training set, but in the real world, it is highly possible that we will encounter missing data.